-To ensure that prospective candidates meet the "fit and proper" requirements the Group undertakes thorough recruitment processes.
-These include exercises to map the candidates' capabilities and experience against the requirement of the role profiles.
+This includes exercises to map the candidates' capabilities and experience against the requirement of the role profiles.
 The Group also takes other steps such as obtaining credit checks and checks from the Disclosure and Barring Service (or local equivalent), requiring proof of qualifications, requesting references and requiring candidates to complete self-certification regarding potential conflicts of interest.

-Concerns are escalated to, and discussed with, the local Chief Risk Officer ("CRO") or member of the Senior Management team as appropriate.
+Concerns are escalated to, and discussed with, the local Chief Risk Officer ("CRO") or member of the senior management team as appropriate.
 If screening concerns cannot be satisfactorily resolved, any offer of employment is withdrawn.

-The individuals currently subject to the Fit and Proper requirements at the level of the Board are shown below.
-The new Chairman and independent non-executive director will also be subject to these requirements on appointment.
+The individuals currently subject to the Fit and Proper requirements at the level of the Group are the Board of Directors, shown below.